fritzmg/contao-file-access/README.md

 This way all public files can be accessed directly and will not cause additional server load by processing and sending it via PHP.

 Since version `1.1.0` the script generates a regular Contao 403 page when a file is accessed without sufficient permissions.
+Thus you are able to do the following:

+- Create a page of the type `403 Access denied` in your site structure.
+- Create a login module with no redirect setting.
+- Add this login module to the `403 Access denied` page.

-Thus you are able to link to a file directly, show the user a login form and then he will be able to download/view the file without manually opening the file again.
+Now, when a user which has not logged in yet opens the link to a file, he will be presented with the login form instead.
+After he logged in, he will be "redirected back" to the file again (there is no redirect happening actually, the user stays on the same URL).

 ## Important Notes